Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Trial Details

-The ClinicalTrials.gov registry entry for NCT07224581 describes a study currently listed as recruiting.
-It is categorized as Phase 3, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 100 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is GRIN Therapeutics, which has 30 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT07224581 describes a study currently listed as recruiting, categorized as Phase 3.
+The registered enrollment target is 100 participants, a figure that helps gauge the scale of data the investigators plan to collect, below the 772-participant average among 15,282 other Phase 3 trials with a reported enrollment target (87% lower).
+The listed sponsor is GRIN Therapeutics, which has 3 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions